kartik2309/RLPack/docs/agents/dqn.md

 # Deep Q-Networks
-DQN-Agent is implemented in `rlpack.dqn.dqn_agent.py` as `DqnAgent`.
+DQN-Agent is implemented as `rlpack.dqn.dqn_agent.DqnAgent`.
 All variants of DQN agents use the same class to run and train the DQN agent.
 This class is defined in `rlpack.dqn.dqn_agent.py` as `DqnAgent`.
 It inherits from `Agent` class defined in `rlpack.utils.base.agent.py`.